myou-engine/myou-engine-js/README.md

 ### Export your blender scene
 The exporter is available here: *__File > Export > Myou engine__*

-#### WARNING:
-Currently the blender export interface only supports exporting to file but the myou plugin exports to a folder.
-To avoid this bug you have to create a "dumb" file in the same directory where you want to export the scene with the chosen name.

-Alternatively you can save your \*.blend file in the same directory where you will export the scene and export using the same name of the \*.blend file.

 ### Use the package in your code
 The example code in this page was written in coffee-script: